World 🢖 South America 🢖 Argentina

 The width of falls is 2,682 m – this is the widest true waterfall (e.g. excluding those which look more like rapids) in the world.

 The width of waterfalls is measured along the rim of the falling water.
-In the case of Iguazu this by far is not a straight line – the direct distance between both sides of waterfall is 1,140 m.
+In the case of Iguazu, this by far is not a straight line: the direct distance between both sides of the waterfall is 1,140 m.

 The average annual flow in falls is 1,746 m³/s.
-Among the true waterfalls of the world it is one of the largest – may be even second to Niagara (2,407 m³/s).
-Maximum recorded flow is 46,800 m³/s, which was reached in June 2014 – only Amazon River has higher average flow!
+Among the true waterfalls of the world, it is one of the largest, maybe even second to Niagara (2,407 m³/s).
+Maximum recorded flow is 46,800 m³/s.
+It was reached in June 2014.
+To compare this: only the Amazon River has a higher average flow!

-At low water the amount of water in the falls may decrease significantly – in the summer of 2006 it was only 300 m³ per second.
+At low water the amount of water in the falls decreases significantly.
+Thus, in the summer of 2006, it was only 300 m³ per second.

-Iguazu Falls are wider and more water rich than the other big fall of the world – Victoria Falls, but does not have uninterrupted water curtain and is not that high.
-Although this is discutable, Iguazu Falls seem to be somewhat more photogenic than Victoria Falls.
+Iguazu Falls are wider and more water-rich than the other big fall of the world – Victoria Falls, but does not have uninterrupted water curtain and is not that high.
+Although this can not be measured, Iguazu Falls seem to be somewhat more photogenic than Victoria Falls.

 Height and steps

-The configuration of Iguazu walls is complex – in some places the water falls from one vertical precipice but in some places there have formed two well expressed steps and many smaller steps.
+The configuration of Iguazu walls is complex – in some places the water is falling from one vertical precipice but in some places, there have formed two well-expressed steps and many smaller steps.